 We designed the policies and procedures in this handbook to help our school run efficiently and effectively so that we will have a successful year.
-This information has been carefully prepared to familiarize you with the school's operational procedures, and to help you become an integral part of the Atlas family.
+This information has been carefully prepared to familiarize you with the school's operational procedures and to help you become an integral part of the Atlas family.
 Please read this handbook carefully and thoroughly.
 The student's right to learn and the teacher's right to teach form the basis for the regulations included in this handbook.

-At Atlas, we believe in a collaborative school that draws on the strengths of all stakeholders as we strive toward improving student outcomes.
+At Atlas, we believe in a collaborative school that draws on all stakeholders' strengths as we strive to improve student outcomes.
 Our students and families deserve the very best, and we are thrilled to have you join us in this journey.
 Our team looks forward to a year full of joy and discovery!